 Analytics gives you insights into chatbot performance, as well as valuable customer insights.

-1. User metrics
+1. Chatbot user metrics

 Chatbots are there to help you help your customers – in this case, your users.
 This set of metrics will show you how helpful your chatbot is by analyzing the following information: